Skip to main content Skip to local navigation

 The Synergy Award, which recognizes partnerships in natural sciences and engineering research and development between universities and industry in Canada, was given to professors Jianhong Wu, Sergey Krylov and Derek Wilson.

 The three professors received the Synergy Award in recognition of their pursuit of work addressing challenges in early-stage drug development by providing the health economic data needed for informed decision-making in pharmaceutical markets.
-In its award announcement, NSERC described that work as being at the forefront of efforts to revolutionize drug and vaccine development and distribution.
+In its award announcement, NSERC described their work as being at the forefront of efforts to revolutionize drug and vaccine development and distribution.

 “Through innovative bioanalytical technologies and mathematical models, the team’s research has significantly accelerated the drug development process, offering new insights into vaccine risks, deployment strategies and uptake patterns,” stated an NSERC news story.
 “This pioneering approach not only supports Canada's biomanufacturing sector but has also influenced strategies for industrial partners internationally.”